Full-stack developers are full of future career opportunities. Let’s see why that seems to be the case, and how you can become one.

 When you decide to start a new career in IT, obviously you’ll go to course X to fill job X, right?
 It’s that simple.

-For example, to be able to do a front-end developer's job, you go and find yourself a front-end developer course.
-But if you rather would like to become a sysadmin, then you go and take a system administrator course.
+For example, to be able to do a front-end developer’s job, you go and find yourself a front-end developer course.
+But if you’d rather become a sysadmin, then you go and take a system administrator course.
 And if you want to work as an IT project manager, then you go and find yourself an IT project manager course instead.
 Easy-peasy.

 But what about full-stack development?
 It’s an odd one out, isn’t it.
 There are not so many full-stack developer job adverts.
 You’re far more likely to first meet the term “full-stack” in the context of programming courses than in the name of open positions.

 Why is that?
-Why do bigger programming schools offer some kind of a full-stack course then?
+Why do bigger programming schools offer some kind of a full-stack development course then?

 You might have already guessed that the secret is in the name, „full” stack.
 And you’re right.